diegolehyt/homework2/README.md

 Description

-This is a Responsive Portafolio, which can support the layout of: CellPhones "640px", Tablets "768px", and Laptops "980px"
+This is a Responsive Portfolio, which can support the layout of: CellPhones "640px", Tablets "768px", and Laptops "980px"

 Details